NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  `metadata/a8/24/1925740d5dcd719596639e780e0a090c9d55a5d0372b0eaf55ed711d4edf/`

-Where each metadata file that belongs to the given PID is named using the SHA-256 hash of the `PID` + `formatId`.
+Where each metadata file that belongs to the given PID can be located by calculating the SHA-256 hash of the `PID` + respective `formatId`.

  To pre-emptively accommodate the need for additional metadata types, we have revised HashStore to store 'metadata', not only 'sysmeta'.
 All metadata files will be stored